devsujay19/Minimal_OS/README.md

 ## Pre-requesites for project

 The project requires a `UNIX`-like environment.
 If you're on `Windows`, there're various ways of setting one up.
 You can use `WSL` (`Windows Subsystem for Linux`), a `Linux Virtual Machine`, `Cygwin` or `MSYS2`.
 But, I most-likely recommend you to setup `WSL` which is the easiest to setup among other techniques.
 [Read the documentation](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you're on `macOS`, then it can be very easy to install the required packages by [`Homebrew'](https://formulae.brew.sh/).

 For this project, you need to install the following tools and softwares below -